FAQ Questions And Answers From A Top Tyre Garage

 Why is tread depth important?

 Considering tyres are the only parts connecting your car to the road, having sufficient tyre tread is vital.
 The more tread you have, the better your car tyres will grip the road surface.
-Whilst the minimum legal requirement is 1.6 mm, many experts recommend replacing your tyres at 3 mm.
-For motorcycles, the minimum tread depth is 1.0mm throughout the central 75% of the tyre.
+Whilst the minimum legal requirement is 1.6 mm throughout the central 75% of the tyre, many experts recommend replacing your tyres at 3 mm.

 What tyre pressure should my tyres be?

-Incorrect tyre pressure can result in uneven tread wear which can affect handling, grip and a tyre blowout in some instances.
-Having the correct tyre pressure ensures the right amount of tyre tread connects to the road for better handling and fuel efficiency.
+Incorrect tyre pressure can result in uneven tread wear which can affect handling, grip and no pressure can cause a tyre blowout in some instances.
+Having the correct tyre pressure ensures the optimum amount of tyre tread connects to the road for better handling and fuel efficiency.

 Tyre pressure is measured in Bar, as well as pounds per square inch (PSI).
-You can find the correct information in your vehicle manufacturer’s handbook and some cars may have it inside the rim of the driver’s door and on the petrol cap.
+You can find the correct information in your vehicle manufacturer’s handbook and some cars may have it inside the sill of the driver’s door or on the petrol cap.

 How often should I change my tyres?
 (A Tyre Garage Favourite)

 This is probably one of the toughest questions to answer as a tyre garage.
-The answer depends largely on how often you drive your car, van or motorcycle.
+The answer depends largely on how often you drive your car, van or vehicle.
 Then there are other considerations such as driving conditions, driving habits and tyre quality.
-The best advice is to inspect your tyres at least once a month for signs of wear and tear, including bulges, cracks, punctures and tread.
+The best advice is to inspect your tyres at least once a month for signs of wear and tear, including bulges, cracks, punctures and tread depth

 Seasonal changes are also a major factor to consider when you buy tyres.
-Whilst you don’t have to fit winter tyres by law, they do make a big difference, especially in wet, snowy and icy conditions.
+Whilst you don’t have to fit winter tyres by law in the UK.
+However, they do make a big difference, especially in wet, snowy and icy conditions.
 We supply budget tyres, mid-range tyres, premium tyres, run-flats and winter tyres.
 As a family-owned and run tyre garage, we are here to provide friendly advice about when to switch and which car tyres to choose.

 What is wheel alignment?